Course Title: Criminological Theory

 Course Description

-In this course, you will consider a range of leading contemporary theoretical explanations of crime and its genesis, which draw from a variety of disciplines including classical philosophy, positivist science, human biology, psychology, sociology, economics, and politics.
-The main focus of this course is on the ways in which people come to conceptualise the criminal act, create theories based on their conceptions, and influence social policy based on the implications of their theories.
-In short, this course focuses on ’thinking about crime’.
-Substantive applications will range from personal/domestic and street crime to white-collar crime in Western societies.
+In this course, you will consider a range of historical and contemporary theoretical explanations of crime and processes of criminalisation, which draw from a variety of disciplines including classical philosophy, positivist science, sociology, economics and politics.
+The main focus of this course is on the ways that people come to conceptualise crime in society, and the way that these conceptualisations shape who and what is criminalised.
+In short, this course focuses on 'thinking about crime', with substantive applications ranging from interpersonal harms to state and institutional harms.

 Objectives/Learning Outcomes/Capability Development